USDA rolls out federal hemp program expected to help Maine growers

 Eligible hemp growers will be able to buy coverage if they have a contract for the purchase of the insured hemp and meet all state, tribal and federal regulations.
 But testing “hot,” or having too much THC in the cannabis to be considered hemp, will not constitute an insurable loss.

+Under the new rules, the crop will be sampled two weeks before harvest and tested at a federal-approved lab to make sure the THC levels are below 0.3 percent, with some margin for error allowed in cultivation, which would qualify the crop as hemp rather than marijuana.
+If it tests hot, it must be destroyed.

+That test would also factor in THCA, a cannabis compound often converted to THC during processing.

-Sheepscot General Store and Farm stands as a poster child for the need for these federal programs.
-This family-run farm owned by Ben and Taryn Marcus specializes in strawberries, but this year they got their state license to plant hemp on 3 acres on their 180-acre Whitefield farm.
+Sheepscot General Store and Farm is a poster child for the need for these federal programs.
+This family-run farm owned by Ben and Taryn Marcus specializes in strawberries, but this year the couple got their state license to plant hemp on 3 acres on their 180-acre Whitefield farm.

 The couple opened their fields to the public, much like they do with their strawberries, for Maine’s first pick-your-own hemp operation.
 But this month, the couple’s bank and insurance company closed their accounts, saying state-licensed hemp was still too risky without federal regulations behind it.